A Tale of a Tub: Cultural setting

 During the Restoration the print revolution began to change every aspect of British society.
 It became possible for anyone to spend a small amount of money and have his or her opinions published as a broadsheet, and to gain access to the latest discoveries in science, literature, and political theory, as books became less expensive and digests and "indexes" of the sciences grew more numerous.
-The difficulty lay in discerning truth from falsehood, credible claims from impossible one.
+The difficulty lay in discerning truth from falsehood, credible claims from impossible ones.
 Swift writes A Tale of a Tub in the guise of a narrator who is excited and gullible about what the new world has to offer, and feels that he is quite the equal or superior of any author who ever lived because he, unlike them, possesses 'technology' and newer opinions.
 Swift seemingly asks the question of what a person with no discernment but with a thirst for knowledge would be like, and the answer is the narrator of Tale of a Tub.

 Swift was annoyed by people so eager to possess the newest knowledge that they failed to pose sceptical questions.
 If he was not a particular fan of the aristocracy, he was a sincere opponent of democracy, which was often viewed then as the sort of "mob rule" that led to the worst abuses of the English Interregnum.
 Swift's satire was intended to provide a genuine service by painting the portrait of conspiracy minded and injudicious writers.

 At that time in England, politics, religion and education were unified in a way that they are not now.
 The monarch was the head of the state church.
 Each school (secondary and university) had a political tradition.
 Officially, there was no such thing as "Whig and Tory" at the time, but the labels are useful and were certainly employed by writers themselves.
 The two major parties were associated with religious and economic groups.
 The implications of this unification of politics, class, and religion are important.
 Although it is somewhat extreme and simplistic to put it this way, failing to be for the Church was failing to be for the monarch; having an interest in physics and trade was to be associated with dissenting religion and the Whig Party.
 When Swift attacks the lovers of all things modern, he is thereby attacking the new world of trade, of dissenting religious believers, and, to some degree, an emergent portion of the Whig Party.